340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (2) if the reason given is acceptable.

-3. Centralized LIHEAP staff documents the applicant's explanation in FACS case notes.
+4. Centralized LIHEAP staff documents the client's explanation in FACS case notes.

-5. (a) Centralized AFS LIHEAP staff informs the energy supplier of the payment amount Oklahoma Human Services (OKDHS) will make for the household.
+6. (a) Centralized AFS LIHEAP staff informs the energy supplier of the payment amount OKDHS will make for the household.
 The household receives a computer-generated notice explaining the payment amount or reason for denial.

-(b) The Energy Crisis Assistance Program (ECAP) pays for one rick of firewood or 100 gallons of refillable fuel when the household uses these energy sources.
+(b) ECAP pays for one rick of firewood or 100 gallons of refillable fuel when the household uses these energy sources.
 When the household has a cash only, cash advance, or pre-paid account, ECAP pays for one month of average usage.
 When the utility service is off, ECAP pays for one month of average usage plus the reconnection fee.
-When ECAP is approved for a life-threatening emergency, ECAP also pays any additional negative arrearage to mitigate the medical crisis for the household.
+When ECAP is approved for a life-threatening emergency, ECAP also pays any additional negative arrearage to mitigate the household's medical crisis.

-7. Following verification of the crisis and determination of eligibility, certifying centralized AFS LIHEAP staff contacts the fuel supplier to:
+8. Following verification of the crisis and eligibility determination, certifying centralized AFS LIHEAP staff contacts the fuel supplier to:

 (1) verify the amount necessary to connect, restore, or maintain energy service; and